 - Alibi — This defense means you were somewhere else at the time of the offense and/or the witness or victim was mistaken in identifying you as the perpetrator.

 - Lack of intent — You did not mean to steal the property or deprive the owner of possession.

 - Lack of “force or fear” — If you took property but did not use force or fear against a person to get it, the offense may be larceny, not robbery.

 The facts supporting these defenses can also lead to a reduction in charges or to a plea bargain for a lesser penalty.

 Standing by you in and out of court

-The bottom line is that if you are being investigated for or have been accused of theft, you need a capable criminal defense attorney in your corner.
-At Hatch, Little & Bunn, L.L.P., we will represent you from your first encounter with police until your case is completed, whether by plea negotiation, trial or other form of resolution.
-We will advise you of your rights, explain the nature and consequences of the charges against you, investigate the facts of your case and prepare and present the strongest defense we can.
-We give every client’s case our careful attention and our unmatched legal services.
+If you are being investigated for or have been accused of theft, you need a capable criminal defense attorney in your corner.
+We will represent you from your first encounter with police until your case is completed, whether by dismissal, plea negotiation or trial.
+We advise you of your rights, explain the consequences of the charges, investigate the facts of your case and present the strongest defense possible.

-Hatch, Little & Bunn, L.L.P. has provided comprehensive legal services to individuals facing theft and other criminal charges in Raleigh, Durham, Chapel Hill, Research Triangle Park, Wake County and throughout North Carolina for more than half a century.
+Hatch, Little & Bunn, LLP provides comprehensive legal services to individuals facing theft charges in Raleigh, Durham, Chapel Hill, Research Triangle Park, Wake County and throughout North Carolina.
 Our attorneys are licensed to practice before all North Carolina state and federal courts.
 Call 919-899-9827 or contact us online to schedule your consultation at our Raleigh office.